CodeDifferently/lecture-slides/lectures/html/css/what-is-css/content.md

 -
 -
 #### External Style Sheet
-* Able to change the look of a page with just one file which is easy to maintain and saves time
+* Using one file to change the look of the HTML document is more efficient.
 * Each page must include a reference to the external style sheet file inside the `<link>` element.
-The `<link>` element goes inside the `<head>` section
 * The style sheet file must be saved with a .css extension.